South America has been blooming as a preferred nearshoring destination for years.

 Colombia continuously develops its industries, including the outsourcing sector, as a way to attract foreign investments and help the country grow.

-Colombia ranked 13th in Kearney’s 2021 Global Services Location Index, contending with neighboring countries Brazil, Mexico, and Chile.
+From its 13th rank, Colombia accelerated to 11th in Kearney’s 2023 Global Services Location Index, contending with neighboring countries Brazil, Mexico, and Chile and preceding the Philippines.

-Indeed, the country has what it takes to be a competent outsourcing location, especially to the US.
+Indeed, the country has what it takes to be a competent outsourcing location, especially in the US.

-Colombia is South America’s fourth largest call center market.
-Most centers spread across six large cities: Bogota, Medellin, Cali, Barranquilla, Bucaramanga, and Cartagena.
+Colombia is South America’s fourth-largest call center market.
+Most centers are spread across six large cities: Bogota, Medellin, Cali, Barranquilla, Bucaramanga, and Cartagena.

 Its increasingly improving infrastructures and education indicate that the country is slowly moving towards data and knowledge-based solutions.